Hirlam/Trac2Markdown.jl/docs/src/Training/HarmonieSystemTraining2008/Lecture/DAdataflow.md

 Plot the impact of your modification.
 Good luck for this exercise as well!

 **d- (Easy) Do single observation analysis with CANARI** (never tested, might not work due to box checking, but why not to try?).
-   Tip: Follow the instructions given in exercise “a-”, and instead of aircraft (obstype# 2), choose SYNOP (obstype1).
+   Tip: Follow the instructions given in exercise “a-”, and instead of aircraft (obstype=2), choose SYNOP (obstype=1).
 Problem might occur due to dependency / or completeness of observations, so take one report with all bodies/parameters.
 But control your choice in namelist of CANARI.
 Plot the increment field.

 **e- Single observation using one AMSU-A channel 7:**
 Here is the content of the OBSOUL file.